A135Y/my-recipe/README.md

 To deploy the Recipe Sharing Platform to Azure:

 Create a new web app on Azure
-Set up a PostgreSQL database on Azure
+Set up a SQLite3 database on Azure
 Set up the necessary environment variables on Azure: makefile
-Copy code
-DB_USER=your-database-user
-DB_PASSWORD=your-database-password
-DB_HOST=your-database-host
-DB_PORT=your-database-port
-DB_NAME=your-database-name
 Push the code to your Azure web app using Git
 Set up the machine learning model on Azure:
 Install the Python dependencies: pip install -r requirements.txt